Sign up for 2016 shares NOW OPEN (including installment payment option and no work commitment option). Online signup

 The CSA has over 200 members.
 Heirloom Harvest is a community farm, in that it commits to integrate volunteers (who do not need to be members) into the work of farming, and donates a portion of the harvest to charity (See Volunteers, Visitors and Safety

 section).
-In 2005, Heirloom Harvest donated over 6,800 pounds of produce to charity.
+In 2014, Heirloom Harvest received a Harvester Award from the Worcester County Food Bank for donating almost 50,000 lbs. of food to charity in its first 10 years of existence.
 Community farms value creating community and service to it, farmland stewardship, growing food in an environmentally safe manner using management techniques that enhance the surrounding ecosystem, and education.

 Members of the farm are called shareholders, and usually receive from 8 to 15 different kinds of vegetables per week (with multiples of some items) throughout the 22-week season, everything from kohlrabi and greens to watermelons and pumpkins.
 A CSA share is designed to provide generously for a household of two adults and two children although this varies with family eating habits.
 Many CSA members find themselves eating greater quantities of healthy vegetables—with less fuss from the children—because of the freshness and flavor of the produce compared to that available in local markets.
 (See What is a Share?

 Eat healthy with fresh vegetables grown by organic practices and principles.
 Eat local to preserve the environment and support sustainable farmland stewardship in your region.
 Teach children where their food comes.